feroldi/cci/README.md

 cmake --build . --target cci
 ```

-It's recommended to export `CC` and `CXX` to a preferable compiler before
+It's recommended to export `CC` and `CXX` to a preferable compiler before you
-you continue with the build process.
-This project is tested with Clang,
+continue with the build process.
+This project is tested with Clang, and GCC.
+If
-and GCC occasionally.
-If you're going with Clang, you can make use of
+you're going with Clang, you can make use of the CMake's toolchain file that
-the CMake's toolchain file that comes with this project.
+comes with this project.
 For example:

 ```
 cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/clang.cmake ..